Ryan-Fue/Cyclistic-Bike-Share-Analysis/README.md

 <br>

 ## Introduction

+## Executive Summary
+In this case study, I used a fictional bike-share company's data to examine a subscription-based company model, determine ride trends, and theorize what was causing them.
+I then developed an action plan based on these findings.

 ### Scenario
 "You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success